How Does Bitcoin Mining Work? Private4 months ago - Leisure and Holidays - Battaramulla South - 60 views

 However, before you invest the time and equipment, read this explainer to see whether mining is really for you.

 The primary draw for many mining is the prospect of being rewarded with Bitcoin.
-That said, you certainly don't have to be a miner to own cryptocurrency tokens.
+That said, you certainly don't have to be an Antminer to own cryptocurrency tokens.
 You can also buy cryptocurrencies using fiat currency; you can trade it on an exchange like Bitstamp using another crypto (as an example, using Ethereum or NEO to buy Bitcoin); you even can earn it by shopping, publishing blog posts on platforms that pay users in cryptocurrency, or even set up interest-earning crypto accounts.

 An example of a crypto blog platform is Steemit, which is kind of like Medium except that users can reward bloggers by paying them in a proprietary cryptocurrency called STEEM.
 STEEM can then be traded elsewhere for Bitcoin.

 The Bitcoin reward that Whatsminers receive is an incentive that motivates people to assist in the primary purpose of mining: to legitimize and monitor Bitcoin transactions, ensuring their validity.
 Because these responsibilities are spread among many users all over the world, Bitcoin is a "decentralized" cryptocurrency, or one that does not rely on any central authority like a central bank or government to oversee its regulation.

 Avalon Miners are getting paid for their work as auditors.
 They are doing the work of verifying the legitimacy of Bitcoin transactions.
 This convention is meant to keep Bitcoin users honest and was conceived by Bitcoin's founder, Satoshi Nakamoto.1 By verifying transactions, miners are helping to prevent the "double-spending problem."